-No changes, erasures, modifications, or revisions shall be made in any Subdivision Plat or licensed survey map after approval has been given by the Zoning Officer or Planning Board and endorsed in writing on the plat or licensed survey map, unless the plat or licensed survey map is first resubmitted to the Planning Board and the Board approves any modifications.
-In the event that any such Subdivision Plat or licensed survey map is recorded without complying with this requirement, it shall be considered null and void, and the Zoning Officer may institute proceedings to have the plat or licensed survey map stricken from the records of the County Clerk.
+No changes, erasures, modifications, or revisions shall be made in any Subdivision Plat or licensed survey map showing subdivision of land after approval has been given by the Zoning Officer or Planning Board and endorsed in writing on the plat or licensed survey map, unless the plat or licensed survey map is first resubmitted to the Planning Board and the Board approves any modifications.
+In the event that any such Subdivision Plat or licensed survey map is recorded without complying with this requirement, it shall be considered null and void.